legault/Stochastic_maturation_growth/README.md

 ## pdfs/

 This folder contains all probability mass / density functions associated with the development model.
-Users interested in solving for the final joint density (i.e., maturation and growth in periods A and B together) will want to use function "jointAB", which relies on all other functions in this folder.
+Users interested in evaluating the final joint density (i.e., maturation and growth in periods A and B together) will want to use function "jointAB", which relies on all other functions in this folder.

 ## sim/

 This folder contains functions associated with simulating the development model.
 Function "gillespie_full" is the primary function.
-Users interested in simulating the development model when parameter values are nonhomogeneous should consider swapping the inter-event sampler "hpp.R" with its nonhomogeneous analog "nhpp" found in the [following repository](https://github.com/legault/SSAplus)
+Users interested in simulating the development model when parameter values are nonhomogeneous should consider swapping the inter-event time sampler "hpp.R" ("homogeneous Poisson process) with its nonhomogeneous analog "nhpp" (non-homogeneous Poisson process) found in the [following repository](https://github.com/legault/SSAplus)